ossobv/planb/README-zfs.rst

 A *ZFS pool* consists of one or more *vdevs* (and optionally spares, cache and log disks).

-Every *vdev* itself must be redundant.
-A minimal safe setup would be:
+Every *vdev* itself must be redundant. *If one of the vdevs fails, your entire pool fails.* A *minimal* safe setup would be:

 * One *vdev* with two *mirrored* disks.

-By adding more vdevs, ZFS will start to do a form of striping on those.
-It makes sense to make all vdevs equal in size, but it is not mandatory.
+By adding more *vdevs*, *ZFS* will do a *form of striping* on those (i.e. more read/write speed).
+It makes sense to make all *vdevs* equal in size, but it is not mandatory.

 Our setup uses: